akka/akka-http/docs/src/main/paradox/server-side/http2.md

 [HTTP Upgrade mechanism](https://httpwg.org/specs/rfc7540.html#discover-http) or by starting communication in HTTP/2 directly.
 The latter only makes sense when you can assume the client has [Prior Knowledge](https://httpwg.org/specs/rfc7540.html#known-http) of HTTP/2 support.

-We currently only support the approach requiring [Prior Knowledge](https://httpwg.org/specs/rfc7540.html#known-http):
+We currently only support approaches requiring [Prior Knowledge](https://httpwg.org/specs/rfc7540.html#known-http).
+The first only supports HTTP/2:

 Scala
 :   @@snip[Http2Spec.scala]($test$/scala/docs/http/scaladsl/Http2Spec.scala) { #bindAndHandleWithoutNegotiation }